Five key events in 1 Kings

 1. David as God’s standard of spiritual excellence.

 God repeatedly holds David up before future kings as the king who followed Him with a perfect heart (3:14; 11:4, 33-34; 15:3-5, 11).
 God, in fact, says that David obeyed him in everything except for the matter of Uriah the Hittite (15:5).
 David’s flesh was as weak as any man’s, but his heart was unusually God’s, and his example of obedience is one that every Christian should emulate.

 2. The multigenerational impact of Jeroboam’s golden calf worship.

 God extended an extraordinary promise of dynasty to Jeroboam.
 Jeroboam turned from that promise to his own understanding and established a counterfeit worship at Dan and Bethel that became a stumbling block to Israel for the duration of its existence.
-Virtually every king of the Northern Kingdom “walked in the way of Jeroboam” (15:26, 34; 16:2, 19, 26, 31; 22:52), even Zimri who reigned for only ten days (16:19).
+Virtually every king of the Northern Kingdom “walked in the way of Jeroboam” (15:26, 34; 16:2, 19, 26, 31; 22:52)—even Zimri who reigned for only ten days (16:19).

 3. Dynastic continuance conditioned upon obedience.

 Particularly emphasized in 1 and 2 Kings is how whatever the prophets declare in God’s name comes to pass.
 God rules the kingdoms by His words as spoken by His messengers.
-This theme dominates 1 Kings.
+This theme dominates both 1 and 2 Kings.
 At least eighteen times, 1 Kings records that something God said came to pass (2:27; 8:53-56; 12:15; 13:5, 26; 14:18; 15:29; 16:12, 34; 17:6, 16; 18:45; 20:21, 26, 29, 36; 22:36, 38).
 The full formula is something like this: “it happened according to the word of the Lord which He spoke by the hand of His servant [the prophet’s name].”
 Moses, Joshua, Ahijah, Jehu, Elijah, and Micaiah, among others, all spoke words of God that came to pass.
 In chapter 20, unnamed prophets make five predictions, and all five happen.
 The bizarre death of the disobedient man of God from Judah, who died just as God said he would, confirmed the future fulfillment of the prophecies he had uttered against the altar at Bethel (13:21-32).